AmpersandTarski/prototype-frontend/docs/overview.md

+This page explains in general the structure of this project and how to navigate through it.

 # Angular and the file structure

 This frontend uses the angular framework.
 This is clearly visible from the file structure.
 Each component consists of a `.ts`, `.scss`, and a `.html` file, and each component is part of a module, which can be found in the parent folder as a `*.module.ts`.
 Sometimes a `*.service.ts` service is used for very specific functionality.
 For more information on the angular file structure, click [here](https://angular.io/guide/architecture).